christian-draeger/page-content-tester/README.md

 #### Configure the Page-Fetcher
 - place a pagecontent.properties file in your project under src/test/resources/
     - you can override all default values from [pagecontent.properties](https://github.com/christian-draeger/page-content-tester/blob/master/src/test/resources/pagecontent.properties) in your projects pagecontent.properties file (these settings will be used global)
-    - nearly all these values can be set individually for a test methods and classes via Annotation as well (see Examples)
+    - nearly all these values can be set individually for test methods and classes via Annotation as well (see __[Test Examples](#test-examples)__)
+        - annotated values will always win over global config

 - to get the best parallelization result of PageContentTester and don't having the overhead of finding the best setup add this parent pom to your pom.xml
   - it will setup all the configurations for an efficient parallelization of your jUnit tests automatically, you don't need to configure jUnit yourself anymore